-All faculty, classified and other nonteaching personnel are entitled to such holidays as are provided by the Legislature in the then current appropriation bill and as are approved annually by the President of the System and the Board, or alternate holidays approved in the official calendars of the various institutions by the President of the System and the Board.
-(See the Classified Personnel rules in the institutional Handbook of Operating Procedure.)
+14.1 All faculty, classified and other nonteaching personnel are entitled to such holidays as are provided by the Legislature in the then current appropriation bill and as are approved annually by the Chancellor and the Board, or alternate holidays approved in the official calendars of the various institutions by the Chancellor and the Board.
+(See the Classified Personnel rules in the institutional Handbook of Operating Procedures.)